gefyrahq/gefyrahq.github.io/gefyra/versioned_docs/version-2.0.0/cli.md

 ### install

-Gefyra installs its _Operator_, validation webhook and _Stowaway_ to the connected cluster.
+Gefyra installs its _Operator_, validation webhook and _Stowaway_ (the Wireguard endpoint) to the connected cluster.

-**Import** In some scenarios firewalls may be blocking port `31280`.
-Make sure it is reachable from your machine.
+**Important:** Please check out the [documentation on remote cluster installation](/docs/shared-environments/installation).

 **Example:**
 ```sh